-VCAYA will be in Uganda in July/August 2018.
+VCAYA will be in Uganda in July 2019.
 One of our initiatives is to drill 2 more wells in the Teso Region.

 Interested in joining one of our teams?
 Check out our blog for a closer look and contact us if you are interested in volunteering with us!

 In July 2019 we will drill two more.

 It costs $ 6,000 to drill a well that provides clean water to thousands!
 Contact us if you or your organization would like to sponsor a well or contribute to drilling one.

 Or you can donate online now

 Send us a note indicating your area of interest.

 Monetary contributions should be made out to 'Hocus Focus' 501(c)(3).

 Include VCAYA in the memo line and how you would like us to apply your gift.

 Decades of experience in training teachers all over the world guide our approach to first understand the needs of the community and teaching conditions before designing our professional development sessions for teachers and administrators seeking information on effective practices for including children with disabilities into schools.